-- Securing more sidewalk funding is challenging due to limited resources. - Factors considered in budget allocations include alignment with city plans, costeffectiveness, safety, and integration with other tasks.
-Political will and council priorities heavily influence funding distribution, highlighting the need to align requests with city priorities and clearly communicate the importance of sidewalk investment. - Funding levels are insufficient, with maintenance needs surpassing incrementalincreases. - A significant funding boost is necessary to adequately address sidewalk maintenance.
+- Securing more sidewalk funding is challenging due to limited resources. - Factors considered in budget allocations include alignment with city plans, cost- effectiveness, safety, and integration with other tasks.
+Political will and council priorities heavily influence funding distribution, highlighting the need to align requests with city priorities and clearly communicate the importance of sidewalk investment.